kmille36/MacOS-Mojave-KVM-Preinstall/README.md

 # MacOS-Mojave-KVM-Preinstall
 Mac OS running on QEMU-KVM (Pre-install 20GB)

 -Note: It will use all available free ram and CPUs.
+Script only for Ubuntu, Debian.

 -How it work: Pre-install QCOW2 (128 GB), connect with VNC at port 5900